 In autoimmune conditions, the adaptive immune system doesn’t work properly, and immune cells mistake your body’s own natural proteins for foreign invaders and start to attack them.
 This process is known as autoimmunity, i.e. your immune system attacks your own body or ‘the self’ (‘auto-‘ meaning ‘self’).
 Antibodies known as autoantibodies are produced in response to the body’s own proteins, lock-on to the proteins to try and block and destroy them, and this causes inflammation and potential tissue damage.

 How does the innate immune system work?
 How do autoinflammatory conditions affect the body?

 How does the innate immune system work?

 As well as an adaptive immune system, the body has a more primitive, inborn immune system called the innate immune system.
-It uses white blood cells or inflammatory cells called granulocytes and monocytes to defend the body and destroy harmful substances, but it does not ‘remember’ foreign invaders or antigens, and does not produce antibodies in response to them.
+It uses white blood cells or inflammatory cells called granulocytes and monocytes to defend the body and destroy harmful substances, but it doesn’t ‘remember’ foreign invaders or antigens, and doesn’t produce antibodies in response to them.

 How do autoinflammatory conditions affect the body?

-Unlike autoimmune conditions, in autoinflammatory conditions there is no production of autoantibodies in response to naturally occurring proteins in the body.
+Unlike autoimmune conditions, in autoinflammatory conditions there’s no production of autoantibodies in response to naturally occurring proteins in the body.
 In Sweet’s syndrome, cytokines are sometimes activated in response to the presence of antigens, which eventually leads to the activation of neutrophils (a type of granulocyte), and this is known as hypersensitivity reaction.
-However, most of the time, these cells are activated for no known reason at all.
-This then causes inflammation and potential tissue damage.
+However, most of the time, these cells are activated for no known reason, and this then causes inflammation and potential tissue damage.

 Autoinflammatory conditions involve the innate immune system.